mvolkmann/react-hash-route/README.md

 ```

 Suppose your app has the following requirements:
-* There pages to login, edit the user profile, and place an order.
+* There are pages to login, edit user profile, and place an order.
 * A common "header" should be rendered at the top of every page.
 * If an unsupported URL hash is used, the app should route to the login page.

-In the source file that defines the `App` component (
+In the source file that defines the `App` component
 add something like the following:

 ```js